etiennestefa/EsEDM/README.md

  -  Ternary instruction with immediate value:

-  Operative code followed by 0 Register One Register Two Two's complement of the immediate value
+  Operative code followed by 0 Register One Register Two two's complement of the immediate value

   example: Sbt-R1-R2-#-1#! turns into 0110 0 001 010 11111